-- Deposit of public funds with financial institutions (ORS Chapter 295). - Budgets legally required (ORS Chapter 294). - Insurance and fidelity bonds in force or required by law. - Authorized investment of surplus funds (ORS Chapter 294). - Public contracts and purchasing (ORS Chapters 279A, 279B, 279C).
+- Deposit of public funds with financial institutions (ORS Chapter 295). - Budgets legally required (ORS Chapter 294). - Insurance and fidelity bonds in force or required by law. - Programs funded from outside sources. - Authorized investment of surplus funds (ORS Chapter 294). - Public contracts and purchasing (ORS Chapters 279A, 279B, 279C).

-In connection with our testing, nothing came to our attention that caused us to believe the District was not in substantial compliance with certain provisions of laws, regulations, contracts, and grants, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules 162-10-000 through 162-10-320 of the Minimum Standards for Audits of Oregon Municipal Corporations.
+In connection with our testing, nothing came to our attention that caused us to believe the District was not in substantial compliance with certain provisions of laws, regulations, contracts, and grants, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules 162-10-000 through 162-10-330 of the Minimum Standards for Audits of Oregon Municipal Corporations.

-INDEPENDENT AUDITOR'S REPORT REQUIRED BY OREGON STATE REGULATIONS (Continued)
+INDEPENDENT AUDITOR'S REPORT ON COMPLIANCE AND INTERNAL CONTROL OVER FINANCIAL REPORTING BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH OREGON STATE REGULATIONS (Continued)